hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * Adding, modifying and deleting SR-IOV NICs is supported, though will require a VM restart
 * Modifying the number of non-SR-IOV (e.g. VMXNET3) interfaces when there are SR-IOV interfaces existing is explicitly blocked (as terraform_vsphere_plugin doesn't support modifying an interface at the same index from non-SR-IOV to SR-IOV or vice-versa).
-To work around this delete all NICs for one terraform apply, and re-add them on a second terraform apply.
+To work around this delete all SRIOV NICs for one terraform apply, and re-add them and any change in non-SRIOV NICs on a second terraform apply.

 An example is below: